NikoKoll/H4CK-HUB/README.md

 Provides a YouTube video tutorial for guidance.

 ### 8. Uninstall Downloaded Programs
-Removes all tools downloaded by ALHack.
+Removes all tools downloaded by H4CK-HUB.

 ### 9. Ip Info (Track-IP)
 Tracks and provides information about an IP address.